yangoliver/yangoliver.github.io/_posts/2016/2016-08-27-opensolaris-my-patches.md

 {:toc}

 This page is for tracking my patches for [OpenSolaris](https://en.wikipedia.org/wiki/OpenSolaris).
-As you may already know, Oracle had closed OpenSolaris project after it accquired Sun Microsystem in 2009.
+As you may already know, Oracle had closed OpenSolaris project after it acquired Sun Microsystem in 2009.
-For this reason, all my patches below was found and referred from [Illumos Github Repository](https://github.com/illumos/illumos-gate).
+For this reason, all my patches below have been found and referred from [Illumos Github Repository](https://github.com/illumos/illumos-gate).
-The [Illumos](https://en.wikipedia.org/wiki/Illumos) is a fork of OpenSolaris, and the code changes after Oracle & SUN merge had never been available in Illumos.
+The [Illumos](https://en.wikipedia.org/wiki/Illumos) is a fork of OpenSolaris, and the code changes after Oracle & SUN merge have never been available in Illumos.

 For above reasons, it was quite difficult to find all my footprints in Illumos code base.
-While reviewing the source code of Solaris, it always makes me recall the days I worked for Solaris.
+While reviewing the source code of Solaris, it always made me recall the days I worked for Solaris.

 ## 1. Solaris IO Subsystem